 The Utility will be partnering with local plumbers who have met the project funding requirements dictated by the WDNR through a published Request for Qualifications (RFP).
 These local plumbers will be put on a list and supplied to qualified homeowners for contracting.
 The Utility will then partially reimburse the homeowners up to a maximum of $4,000 for replacing their lead service.
 If Non-Qualified plumbers are contracted the homeowner will receive no reimbursement.

-If you own a home located within the WDNR approved areas(which is defined in the link below) and believe it is a private lead water service that you would like replaced please contact Adam Breunig at (715)423-6330.
+If you own a home with a private lead service line located within the WDNR approved areas(which is defined in the link below) or wish to have an environmental review on a non-approved area please contact Adam Breunig at (715) 423-6330.
 Your residence will then be put on a schedule for lead service verification and you will be supplied with a list of Pre-Qualified Plumbers.
 Thank you for your time.